EfficientFrontier-SignalPlus/EfficientFrontier/README.md

 ## Introduction
 > Efficient Frontier: a set of optimal portfolios that offer the highest expected return for a defined level of risk, or the lowest risk for a given level of expected return.

 Efficient Frontier is a project initiated by SignalPlus and Bittensor, designed to identify the optimal risk-weighted trading strategies through the integration of decentralized machine learning networks and live trading data.
-This project will allow SignalPlus platform users to participate in Bittensor's mining program, while earning the chance for TAO airdrop rewards based on trading performance rankings.
+This project will leverage Bittensor's innovative blockchain-powered AI learning protocol to advance our journey in discovering optimal crypto trading strategies.
+Furthermore, through the use of SignalPlus' market-leading platform, every day users will now be equipped with a professional trading toolkit that is available right on their desktop, enabling true democratised access and empowering the open-access initiative.

 ### What is Bittensor?
 Bittensor is a decentralized protocol specifically designed for machine learning (ML) and artificial intelligence (AI).
 It offers a unique marketplace for both users and providers of ML algorithms, utilizing a decentralized network to facilitate the exchange of these resources.
 More than just a marketplace for ML models, Bittensor provides a platform for training these models in a censorship-resistant environment, challenging the resource-intensive monopolies of tech giants.